 Component Marks Scaled mark Duration

-Question paper 30 Not 1 hour and 30 minutes
+Question paper: 30 Not 1 hour

 Reading for Understanding, applicable

 Analysis and Evaluation

-Question paper 40 Not 1 hour and 30 minutes
+Question paper: 40 Not 1 hour and 30 minutes

 Critical Reading applicable

-Portfolio-writing 15 30 see 'Course assessment'
+Portfolio-writing 15 30 See course assessment

 section

-Performance-spoken language Achieved/ Not see 'Course assessment'
+Performance-spoken language Achieved/ Not See course assessment

 not achieved applicable section

 Recommended entry Progression Entry to this course is at the discretion of the centre.
-Candidates should have achieved the National 5 English course or equivalent Advanced Higher English, other qualifications in English or related areas further study, employment and/or training qualifications and/or experience prior to starting this course.
+Higher English, other qualifications in English or related areas Candidates should have achieved the fourth curriculum level or the National 4 English course or equivalent qualifications and/or experience prior to starting this course. further study, employment and/or training